HaoboGu/rmk/docs/src/configuration.md

 - Rust's procedural macro: add a macro like `#[rmk_main]` and add everything needed in compile-time
   - pros:
-    - Extendable, flexible, and powerful, proc macro can do everything
+    - Extendable, flexible, and powerful, proc-macro can do everything
     - No need to distribute `build.rs`
     - Possible to make user's usage even much simpler
   - cons:
     - `rmk-macro` becomes a mandatory dependency
     - LOTS LOTS OF MACRO work
-    - Developing proc macro might become a barrier for people who want to contribute to RMK
+    - Developing proc-macro might become a barrier for people who want to contribute to RMK

-Okay, I'll try the third approch first: writing proc macros for RMK's configuration system.
+Okay, I'll try the third approch first: writing proc-macros for RMK's configuration system.
 It brings simplicity for end-users but adds complexity to developers.
-I think that RMK should consider users experient as the most important thing, that's why proc macro wins.
+I think that RMK should consider users experient as the most important thing, that's why proc-macro wins.

 ## Configuration file